All Episodes

 He didn't blame his loss on his knee.

-He didn't even mention it at the masters.
+He didn't even mention it at the Masters.

-He put it on his website to explain why he probably wouldn't be in another tournament until either the Byron Nelson way back in the end of May or maybe the U.S. Open in June.
+He put it on his website to explain why he probably wouldn't be in another tournament until either the Byron Nelson way back at the end of May or maybe the U.S. Open in June.

 We were shocked.

-He didn't complain, he didn't whine about it.
+He didn't whine about it.

 Marty Schottenheimer was asked about how he thought a rookie would play.